acgeospatial/awesome-earthobservation-code/README.md

 - [profLewis-geog0111](https://github.com/profLewis/geog0111) - UCL Geography: 4th year course, Scientific Computing
 - [Intro to Geospatial Vector and Raster](https://carpentries-incubator.github.io/geospatial-python/) - Data Carpentry’s aim is to teach researchers basic concepts, skills, and tools for working with data so that they can get more done in less time, and with less pain.
 - [Andrew Cutts Github](https://github.com/acgeospatial) - I am an Earth Observation and Geospatial enthusiast, primarily using `Python` to automate and process images at scale using computer vision
-  - [Satelite Imagery Python](https://github.com/acgeospatial/Satellite_Imagery_Python) - Sample sample scripts and notebooks on processing satellite imagery
+  - [Satellite Imagery Python](https://github.com/acgeospatial/Satellite_Imagery_Python) - Sample sample scripts and notebooks on processing satellite imagery
   - [Geospatial Python Programming Course](https://github.com/acgeospatial/Geospatial_Python_CourseV1) - This is an collection of blog posts turned into a course format
 - [Open Geo Tutorial V2](https://github.com/patrickcgray/open-geo-tutorial) - Tutorial of fundamental remote sensing and GIS methodologies using open source software in `Python`
 - [Open Geo Tutorial V1](https://github.com/ceholden/open-geo-tutorial) - Tutorial of basic remote sensing and GIS methodologies using open source software (GDAL in `Python` or `R`)